openshift/managed-upgrade-operator/docs/design.md

 To define a new custom procedure for performing a cluster upgrade, a developer should:
 - Create a new implementation of the `ClusterUpgrader` that defines a unique order of `UpgradeStep`s.
 - Implement any missing or new `UpgradeStep`s that need to be performed.

+### Ready to upgrade criteria

+The Managed Upgrade Operator will only attempt to perform an upgrade if the following checks are valid:

+* The current system time is later than, but within _30 minutes_ of, the `upgradeAt` timestamp specified in the `UpgradeConfig` CR.
+* The version to upgrade to is greater than the currently-installed version (rollbacks are not supported)
+* The [Cluster Version Operator](https://github.com/openshift/cluster-version-operator) reports it as an available version to upgrade to.